 6. Content Management

 Content is the foundation of any custom web portal.
 The right features and functions can help simplify the content management process and ensure that the interface is suitable for both technical and non-technical users.
-Consider what features the business may need to manage content, such as the ability to restore previous versions of a page, the addition of tags and widgets, and the adding of start and expiration dates.
+Consider what features of a web portal the business may need to manage content, such as the ability to restore previous versions of a page, the addition of tags and widgets, and the adding of start and expiration dates.
 A content management system should also be able to notify users when a document is created, needs review, updates or expires.

 7. Self-Service Tools